PWk: Prod, Tlk: GS2, Datacash: Live

 With all this land covered there is plenty to see and do in the area, from a visit to the fashion capital of Milan to a trip across the border into Switzerland and everything in between.
 Let Citalia help you to enjoy the trip of a lifetime with our fantastic itineraries and tours.

 Lake Maggiore holidays are ideal for the active explorer.
-Hire a bike to take you on an adventure around the resorts, such as Stresa, or if you’re looking for something a little gentler, take a boat trip to one of the islands and stroll in the beautiful gardens of the lakeside Villas.
+Take a boat trip to one of the islands and stroll in the beautiful gardens of the lakeside Villas.
 With such a romantic setting, holidays in Lake Maggiore are perfect for couples.
 Spend the days wandering hand in hand along stunning promenades and explore the exquisite architecture the area has to offer.

 At Citalia we’re the leading Italian holiday specialist, with nearly 90 years of expertise in creating holidays.
 Let us help you to enjoy your Lake Maggiore holiday like no other and show you the hidden gems, including Isola Madre, the botanical garden on water.
 Part of the Borromean archipelago, this island is home to a mixture of exotic plants, flowers and birds such as peacocks.
 It’s easy to spend an afternoon strolling around the restaurants and little shops, and taking in the stunning views from the island.

 Take a trip away from your hotel and visit Omegna, which is on Lake Orta.
 Here you can wander along the riverside passageways and over beautiful bridges, exploring the historic centre.
 Omegna is a quiet local town so you won’t find hordes of tourists here, just a real taste of Italian culture.